Doris Mackinnon: Biography

-Doris Livingston Mackinnon was born on 30 September 1883 in Aberdeen.
-Her father, Lachlan Mackinnon, worked as an advocate and Consular Agent for France and Belgium.
-In his spare time, he was an amateur scientist, interested in botany, ornithology and astronomy.
+Doris Livingston Mackinnon was born on 30 September 1883 in Aberdeen, Scotland.
+Her father, Lachlan Mackinnon, was an advocate and Consular Agent for France and Belgium.
+In his spare time, her father was an amateur scientist, interested in botany, ornithology and astronomy.
 Her mother, Theodora Thompson Mackinnon, granddaughter of George Thompson, founded and managed a "women's home" for unemployed women.
 Mackinnon had three siblings.
-One sister became a silhouette artist whilst the other, Lillias Mackinnon, became a concert pianist.
-A brother became an author.
+One sister was a silhouette artist while the other, Lilias Mackinnon, was a concert pianist.
+A brother was an author.